 It’s become what I always intended with public sculpture, and it really becomes a mark which stays there, and will stay there for a long time.
 When architecture has changed, buildings have changed, the landscape has changed, that is the one thing that is permanent.
 And it’s this unfashionable sense of permanence that gives it that effect, I think, to a very large extent.

-This article is from the Autumn 2021 issue of Artonview, the National Gallery’s magazine for Members.
-Become a Member today.
+This article was first published in the Autumn 2021 issue of Artonview, the National Gallery’s magazine for Members.